Halloween's over and all those Starbucks Christmas cups are telling us that the holidays are here.

 *Side note: Lucky us, flu season and the holidays run side by side!
 Stress can put a damper on your immune system, so take your vitamins daily to remain mentally and immunally strong!

 5.)
-SET BOUNDARIES AND BUDGETS
+SET LIMITS AND BUDGETS

-BOUNDARIES: We have them, but some of us shy away from setting them.
+LIMITS: We have them, but some of us shy away from setting them.
 Make it a priority to stick up for yourself and put your foot down when needed.

 BUDGETS: Money AND Time

-Time; budget your time accordingly.
+Budget your time accordingly.
 If you can't make EVERY holiday event, so be it.
 Prioritize which events you can make, and for the ones you can't, they'll understand.

 WRAPPING THIS UP